 Section 111.1 Application for appeal.
 Amend section to read as follows:

 "Any person directly affected by a decision of the code official or a notice or order issued under this code shall have the right to appeal to the board of appeals, provided that a written application for appeal is filed within 20 days after the day the decision, notice or order was served.
 A fee set forth in Section 2-5 of this Code shall accompany each application for appeal to the board of appeals which fee shall be refunded to the applicant in the event the board of appeals finds in favor of the applicant.
+The applicant shall also pay all publication costs necessitated by the filing of said application as well as all costs associated with arranging for the presence of a court reporter at the hearing and the costs for creating a transcript of the hearing.
 An application for appeal shall be based on a claim that the true intent of this code or the rules legally adopted thereunder have been incorrectly interpreted, the provisions of this code do not fully apply, or the requirements of this code are adequately satisfied by other means, or that the strict application of any requirement of this code would cause an undue hardship."

 Section 302.4 Weeds.
 Insert: twelve (12) inches.

 304.14 Insect Screens.
 Insert: April 1 to November 1.

 602.3 Heat supply.
 Amend section to read as follows:

 “Every owner and operator of any building who